Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 ## Interoperability

+### Scenario 1

-1. - The Enrollments module (stimulus source) needs the data from the Schedules module (artifact) to display scheduled tickets (interoperability on data).
+   - The Enrollments module (stimulus source) needs the data from the Schedules module (artifact) to display scheduled tickets (interoperability on data).
    - The responce: 100% of already scheduled tickets are provided
    - The architecture lacks a communication channel with the Enrollments module.
 The Dispatcher for the communication with external services should be added.

+### Scenario 2

-2. - Stimulus Source: Collision Controller (Automatic Scheduller Caller)
+   - Stimulus Source: Collision Controller (Automatic Scheduller Caller)
    - Stimulus: Stimulus Source needs data about schoolrooms, buildings and mutual distances from the Student Information System to schedule tickets.
    - Artifact: External Data Provider (External Data Provider Entry)
    - Response: Data about schoolrooms, buildings and distances between them are provided.